Curriculum Filter Results

 Visual Aid: Trees that Keep their Leaves

 This is a one-pager, student sheet with quality images of cedar, balsam fir, red pine, spruce, and white pine needles for field identification and extension activities.
 Have students make a display by gathering specimens, researching, or for smaller students, simply writing the names of the trees by the correct images.
 Regardless, GO OUTSIDE with your students and collect some samples of these trees for your classroom.
 Tell the Ojibwe oral story that explains this phenomenon.
+The curriculum download is a PDF version of the student sheet.

 Downloads: